Code-Screen/candidates/docs/pushing-changes.md

 ### GitHub Actions

-Each time you push a new commit to your GitHub repo, a <a href="https://github.com/features/actions" target="_blank">GitHub Action</a> will automatically run that builds and tests your solution against all the unit cases inside your repo.
+Each time you push a new commit to your GitHub repo, a <a href="https://github.com/features/actions" target="_blank">GitHub Action</a> will automatically run that builds and tests your solution against all the unit test cases inside your repo.

 You can then view the result of the build directly in GitHub: